Chart Color Schemes

 Heathcote shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's university qualification rate is 17.2%, significantly lower than Victoria's average of 33.4%.
+The area has university qualification rates of 17.2%, significantly lower than the Victorian average of 33.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.2%, followed by graduate diplomas (3.2%) and postgraduate qualifications (2.8%).
-Vocational credentials are prevalent, with 42.5% of residents aged 15+ holding them, including advanced diplomas (11.5%) and certificates (31.0%).
-Educational participation is high at 25.8%, with 10.5% in primary education, 6.9% in secondary education, and 2.3% pursuing tertiary education.
+Trade and technical skills are prominent, with 42.5% of residents aged 15+ holding vocational credentials – advanced diplomas (11.5%) and certificates (31.0%).

-Educational participation is notably high, with 25.8% of residents currently enrolled in formal education.
+Educational participation is high, with 25.8% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 6.9% in secondary education, and 2.3% pursuing tertiary education.

 Frequently Asked Questions - Education